TotalVariation/TotalVariation.github.io/_projects/phd_work_ulster.md

     Photo by <a href="https://unsplash.com/@thedakotacorbin?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Dakota Corbin</a> on <a href="https://unsplash.com/photos/woman-walking-beside-wall-with-the-best-gift-is-you-graffiti-xh4mG4cqHGg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>
 </div>

-**It's crucial to prioritize your physical and mental well-being above all else.** If your relationship with your supervisor is draining your energy or affecting your health, please seek professional help immediately, such as from the student well-being team, take a pause, and reevaluate your situation.
+These dark psychology tactics are often employed by individuals who exhibit personality traits of Machiavellianism, narcissism, or psychopathy.
+Given the power dynamics in academia and the risk of retaliation, confronting your supervisor or addressing the issue openly is generally not advisable.
+The best protective measure is to recognize manipulation as early as possible, seek professional help from trusted colleagues, faculty members, or specialized committees for academic misconduct, and plan a safe exit if necessary.

-While there are manipulative individuals in academia, there are also many upright and supportive staff members who can offer help. **Don't lose faith in humanity, and always seek out those who uphold moral principles and research integrity.**
+Please bear in mind that **It's crucial to prioritize your physical and mental well-being above all else.** While there are manipulative individuals in academia, many upright and supportive staff members can offer help. **Don't lose faith in humanity, and always seek out those who uphold moral principles and research integrity.**

 <hr>